 C. Arched French doors frame views of the patio and spa—the ideal place for sunbathing and relaxing

-D. A generously sized master bath accommodates a tub, shower, and double vanities
+D. A generously sized primary bath accommodates a tub, shower, and double vanities

-E. Set beyond the master bath, a walk-in closet has nearly 28 running feet of hanging space
+E. Set beyond the primary bath, a walk-in closet has nearly 28 running feet of hanging space

-F. A laundry room next to the master suite has a central table for folding laundry, doing craft projects, or gift wrapping
+F. A laundry room next to the primary suite has a central table for folding laundry, doing craft projects, or gift wrapping

 Width: 50 feet